Rain Delays International Crickets Return In England-West Indies Test - UrduPoint

 But as the players warmed up on the outfield under grey skies, there was sufficient rain for the Ageas Bowl pitch to remain fully covered and prevent the toss taking place at 0930 GMT as scheduled.

+English umpires Richard Kettleborough and Richard Illingworth announced an early lunch at 1130 GMT, 30 minutes before the scheduled interval.

-No spectators will be allowed to attend the three-Test series, which concludes with two matches at Old Trafford.
+No spectators are allowed to attend the three-Test series, which concludes with two matches at Old Trafford.

-Players and officials are staying at on-site hotels to stop the spread of COVID-19, with bowlers unable to use saliva to shine the ball as a health measure.
+Players and officials are staying at on-site hotels to stop the spread of COVID-19.
+Bowlers are not allowed to use saliva to shine the ball.

-International travel restrictions mean that, for the first time since 2002, both on-field umpires came from one of the competing teams, with English officials Richard Kettleborough and Richard Illingworth in the middle.
+International travel restrictions mean that, for the first time since 2002, both on-field umpires came from the host nation.

 But any disciplinary issues are set to be referred to a remote referee.

-Ben Stokes will captain England for the first time, with regular skipper Joe Root missing the match because of the birth of his second child.
+Ben Stokes is captaining England for the first time, with regular skipper Joe Root missing the match because of the birth of his second child.

 Jason Holder's side have gone ahead with the tour even though Britain has the highest virus toll in Europe, with more than 44,000 deaths.